-I was hoping to end my Red Sea diving odyssey on a high.
+I was hoping to end my Egyptian scuba odyssey on a high.
 An extended holiday had already taken me liveaboard cruising in the Red Sea, followed by day trip diving in Hurghada.
 Filled with anticipation, I took a 30 minute flight to Sharm El Sheikh.

 For the next dive on that day we visited Near Garden on the way back to the harbour which was equally enjoyable.
 The sandy slope interspersed with coral outcrops, falls gently to 25m.
 This is a great spot to see the smaller colourful fish like the Red Sea bannerfish.

 On the second day of diving in Sharm El Sheikh, we travelled 20 km south to dive the sites that everybody on the boat was talking about: Jackfish Alley and Shark Reef - Yolanda in the Ras Mohammed National Park.
 Situated on the slimmest part of the most southern tip of the Sinai Peninsula, this is the first and best-kept national park in Egypt.

 The action started almost immediately when we entered a cavern opening at 5m.
 If you can maintain a controlled hover inside the cave, you will be delighted by the most spectacular light show as the sun rays filter through cracks in the rocks and deflect off swirling glassfish.
 Pure magic!
 The cavern turned out to be a swim-through and we emerged eyes wide in awe at 9m.